VIAME/VIAME/examples/building_and_installing_viame/README.rst

      mesa-libGLU-devel lapack-devel libXt-devel libXmu-devel libXi-devel expat-devel readline-devel \
      curl curl-devel atlas-devel file which

-If using VIAME_ENABLE_PYTHON, you also may need to install python3.6, python3.6-dev, and numpy (or alternatively whatever python distribution you want to use, we installing Anaconda3), e.g.:
+If using VIAME_ENABLE_PYTHON, [Anaconda3 5.2.0](https://repo.anaconda.com/archive/) is
+recommended, though you also try using native python, e.g. install python3, python3-dev, and numpy (or alternatively whatever python distribution you want to use), e.g.:

 .. code-block:: bash